Grammar school: Tripartite System

 The Direct Grant Grammar Schools (Cessation of Grant) Regulations 1975 required direct grant schools to decide whether to convert into comprehensives under local authority control or become private schools funded entirely by fees.
 Of the direct grant schools remaining at that time, 51 became comprehensive, 119 opted for independence, and five were "not accepted for the maintained system and expected to become independent schools or to close".
 Some of these schools retained the name "grammar" in their title but are no longer free of charge for all but a few pupils.
 These schools normally select their pupils by an entrance examination and sometimes by interview.

-By the end of the 1980s, all of the grammar schools in Wales and most of those in England had closed or converted.
+By the end of the 1980s, all of the grammar schools in Wales and most of those in England had closed or converted to comprehensive schools.
 Selection also disappeared from state-funded schools in Scotland in the same period.
-While many former grammar schools ceased to be selective, many of these also retained the name "grammar".
-Most of these schools remain comprehensive, though a few became partially selective or fully selective in the 1990s.
-The tripartite system of grammar and secondary modern schools does survive in a few areas, such as Kent, where the eleven-plus examination to divide children into grammar and secondary modern schools is known as the Kent Test.
+Although almost all former grammar schools ceased to be selective, there are comprehensive schools that chose to maintain the descriptor "grammar" in their nomenclature.
+Most of these schools do however operate some form of selection in their admission process, due to oversubscription.
+There is also a small group of formally partially selective schools which select a cohort of pupils based on academic ability.
+The tripartite system (reduced to grammar and secondary modern schools) does survive in certain areas, such as Kent, where the eleven-plus examination which divides pupils into placement in grammar or secondary modern school is known as the Kent Test.

 Current British grammar schools

-Today, "grammar school" commonly refers to one of the 163 remaining fully selective state-funded schools in England and the 69 remaining in Northern Ireland.
+Today, grammar school commonly refers to one of the 163 remaining fully selective state-funded schools in England and the 69 remaining in Northern Ireland.
 The National Grammar Schools Association campaigns in favour of such schools, while Comprehensive Future and the Campaign for State Education campaign against them.
 A University College London study has shown that UK grammar school pupils gain no significant social or emotional advantages by the age of 14 over similarly gifted pupils in non-selective schools.